 First off.
 Make sure you are eating vegetables, Although they are low in calories and fill you up quickly, they have a high density of nutrients and minerals that is essential for building up your body.
 I recommend eating at least 3 fist sizes of vegetables a day.
 This will also increase fiber and help you out when you’re on the other side of the equation sitting on the can.

 Make sure you get about 1 kg of protein per pound of bodyweight.
 You should be able to do this without taking a whey protein supplement.
 If you do have to use Whey Protein, I would recommend taking it right when you wake up since your body just went on a (hopefully) 8 hour fast.

 Don’t Forget The Carbs.
 Eat carbs, but try to eat whole grain carbs.
 Again this helps with the fiber content which most bodybuilders lack.
 Unprocessed foods also take longer to digest in the body and can help keep you fuelled up for hours.
 This slow digestion can also lead to slower fat gains since you body will use up most of the carbs before storing it as fat.

-If you drink the right amount of water, around 3/4 gallons a day, along with eating only whole unprocessed foods, you will find yourself struggling to get in your calorie intake everyday, declining excess weight gain!
-Keep your diet based off whole foods, along with adequate water intake, and I guarantee your bulk will be extremely successful!
+If you drink the right amount of water, around 3/4 gallons a day, along with eating only whole unprocessed foods, you will find yourself struggling to get in your calorie intake every day, declining excess weight gain!
+Keep your diet based off whole foods, along with adequate water intake, and I guarantee your bulking cycle will be extremely successful!